-- a.)
-Effective January 1 of each calendar year of this Agreement, each employee shall be entitled to three (3) personal leave days per calendar year with pay except as set forth in Section 4(h). - b.)
-Except in the event of personal emergency, or with permission from the Director of Patient Services/or designee the employee shall submit a written request for such days off at least three (3) days prior to the requested leave. - c.)
-Personal leave may be scheduled in units of one-half (1/2) day or multiples thereof. - d.)
-Such leave shall not accumulate.
-Unused balances in any year shall be canceled, except where the employee's request for such days has been denied. - e.)
-Requests for such leave may be granted provided there is no interference with the proper conduct of the government function involved. - f.)
-Priority in granting such request shall be (1) emergencies, (2) observation of religious or other days of celebration, but not holidays, (3) personal business and (4) other personal affairs.
+- a) Effective January 1 of each calendar year of this Agreement, each employee shall be entitled to three (3) personal leave days per calendar year with pay except as set forth in Section 4(h). - b) Except in the event of personal emergency, or with permission from the Director of Patient Services/or designee the employee shall submit a written request for such days off at least three (3) days prior to the requested leave. - c) Personal leave may be scheduled in units of one-quarter (1/4), one-half (1/2), three-quarter (3/4) or full day increments.
+Prior approval and notice requirements shall remain the same. - d) There shall be a blackout period from December 24 to December 31 for use of personal days.
+If an employee chooses to hold personal days to the end of the year, which do not carry over to the next calendar year, only 1 day may be used during the blackout period for a documented emergency. - e) Requests for such leave may be granted provided there is no interference with the proper conduct of the government function involved. - f) Priority in granting such request shall be (1) emergencies, (2) observation of religious or other days of celebration, but not holidays, (3) personal business and (4) other personal affairs.

-- g.)
-Where, within a work unit, there are more requests than can be granted for use of this leave for one of the purposes above, the conflict will then be resolved on the basis of County seniority and the maximum number of such requests shall be granted in accordance with the provisions of Sections E and F. - h.)Newly hired employees shall be granted one-half (1/2) day of personal leave after each full calendar month of employment to a maximum of three (3) days during the remainder of the calendar year in which he/she is employed. - i.)
-Employees must use all personal leave days by December 31.
+- g) Where, within a work unit, there are more requests than can be granted for use of this leave for one of the purposes above, the conflict will then be resolved on the basis of County seniority and the maximum number of such requests shall be granted in accordance with the provisions of Sections E and F. - h) Newly hired employees shall be granted one-half (1/2) day of personal leave after each full calendar month of employment to a maximum of three (3) days during the remainder of the calendar year in which he/she is employed. - i) Employees must use all personal leave days by December 31.
+Employees shall receive the contact information for the person(s) who can assist with FMLA requests.
+County FMLA/FLA forms will be available online.

-ARTICLE 13-LEAVE OF ABSENCE WITHOUT PAY
+ARTICLE 13 LEAVE OF ABSENCE WITHOUT PAY